IDSIA/sacred/docs/observers.rst

 .. warning::

     Always keep your API token secret - it is like password to the application.
-    It is recommended to pass your token via environment variable `NEPTUNE_API_TOKEN`.
+    It is recommended to pass your token via the environment variable `NEPTUNE_API_TOKEN`.
     To make things simple you can put `export NEPTUNE_API_TOKEN=YOUR_LONG_API_TOKEN` line to your `~/.bashrc` or `~/.bash_profile` files.